 - 2 Jul

-Ellie: Following Retail Week’s recent feature, I’m here today with Retail Assist’s Executive Chairman Alan Morris to ask him some further questions related to outsourcing in the retail sector.
-Alan, what are some of the key considerations when retailers think about outsourcing IT services?
+Q: What are some of the key considerations when retailers think about outsourcing IT services?
 Is cost saving the main reason?

-Alan: Fundamentally, it is possible to outsource any service.
+A: Fundamentally, it is possible to outsource any service.
 IT is obviously one area; logistics and distribution are others.
 Outsourcing works best when it concerns a service that is not one of the retailer’s core competencies.
 IT for example is not a core competency, however it supports the retailer’s core competencies, so is a cornerstone of the business.
 For somebody thinking about setting up a retail business, IT would be incredibly important in driving this forward, but it would be unlikely to be one of the first factors that they considered.
-Instead, they would focus upon designing or sourcing products initially.
+Instead, retailers for example they would focus upon designing or sourcing products initially.

-Ellie: What are some of retailers’ main worries about outsourcing?
+Q: What are some of retailers’ main worries about outsourcing?

-Alan: I believe that the primary worry for many retailers is losing control of certain functions.
+A: I believe that the primary worry for many retailers is losing control of certain functions.
 They might think that there is a value to their business in maintaining an internal team because they believe this can be more flexible.
 A key fear for retailers is that every time they make a request, they might be billed for this, instead of simply paying the wages of an internal team to be on hand whenever needed.
 People used to worry that their data might be compromised if their outsourcing company had multiple clients in the same field.
-However since technology has moved on and this outsourcing model has been proved, the security fears have lessened.
+However since technology has moved on and this outsourcing model has been proven, the security fears have lessened.

-Ellie: When would you not recommend outsourcing?
+Q: When would you not recommend outsourcing?

-Alan: If the retailer only wanted to cut costs and that was their only motivation to outsource, I would recommend against it.
+A: If the retailer only wanted to cut costs and that was their only motivation to outsource, I would recommend against it.
 Unless of course the retailer in question was mindful that there had to be a significant change to their existing IT model in order to drive the expected cost savings.

-Ellie: How does scale affect outsourcing?
+Q: How does scale affect outsourcing?